North Jersey Interscholastic Conference: Formation

 Increasing conflict over competitive imbalance in New Jersey high school sports leagues led to the formation of a committee to study the issue in 2008.
 The group proposed to disband the 11 athletic conferences in the northern part of the state and create six larger "super conferences".

 After a lengthy series of meetings and revisions, final implementation of the plan took place with the start of the 2010–11 school year.
 In the northeast corner of New Jersey, two super conferences emerged: the Big North Conference for larger schools and the NJIC for smaller schools.

-All NJIC schools were previously associated with four previous conferences: The Bergen County Scholastic League National / Olympic, the Bergen County Scholastic League / American, the Bergen-Passaic Scholastic League, and the North Bergen Interscholastic Athletic League.
-All of the BCSL National/Olympic and B-PSL members joined the NJIC.
-Rutherford HS was the only BCSL American Division School to enter the NJIC.
-Pascack Hills was the only NBIAL school to enter the NJIC.Paterson Catholic High School(a member of the B-PSL) closed in the spring of 2010 and therefore never joined the NJIC.
+Almost all of the NJIC schools that originally joined the league were previously associated with either the Bergen County Scholastic League (BSCL) or Bergen-Passaic Scholastic League (B-PSL).
+The only exception was Pascack Hills High School of Montvale, which had been associated with the BCSL for football but had belonged to the North Bergen Interscholastic Athletic League (NBIL) for other sports.
+The BCSL schools that joined the league mostly came from its National and Olympic divisions, while Rutherford High School was the only member of the league's American division that did not join the Big North Conference.Paterson Catholic High School(a member of the B-PSL) closed in the spring of 2010 and therefore never joined the NJIC.

-Pascack Hills High School was a member of the BCSL National/Olympic for football only; it was part of the North Bergen Interscholastic Athletic League for all other sports and was the only NBIAL school to join the NJIC.
-The school petitioned the NJIC to join the Big North for the 2011-12school year, was granted permission by the NJIC, and this conference switch was then approved by the Big North and the NJSIAA.

 Three other schools—Hawthorne Christian, Mary Help of Christians and Saddle River Day—had been independent prior to the start of the realignment process.
 Hawthorne Christian and Saddle River Day were placed in the BCSL National/Olympic and Mary Help of Christians Academy was placed in the B-PSL as a transitional step before the NJIC began play.

-The North Jersey Interscholastic Conference is a registered New Jersey Non-Profit Corporation.
+In 2011-12, Pascack Hills left to join the rest of the former NBIL schools in the Big North for all sports.
+Several years later, the league added Butler High School from the Northwest Jersey Athletic Conference.